rescript-lang/rescript-compiler/CONTRIBUTING.md

 ### Working on the Playground JS API

-Whenever you are modifying any files in the ReScript compiler, or in the `jsoo_refmt_main.ml` file, you'll need to rebuild the source and recreate the JS bundle.
+Whenever you are modifying any files in the ReScript compiler, or in the `jsoo_playground_main.ml` file, you'll need to rebuild the source and recreate the JS bundle.

 ```sh
 node scripts/ninja.js config && node scripts/ninja.js build